SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/custlangs/workwithexternacategories.md

 2. Select the **Customer languages** tab.
 3. Click the required language.
 The **Customer language** screen opens, containing information about that language.
 4. Click the **New external category** button.
 The **Edit external category** screen appears.
-5. Click the **Category** field, and select the internal category name, i.e. the name which is visible to SuperOffice users.
+5. Click the **Category** field, and select the internal category name (the name visible to SuperOffice users).
 6. In the **External name** field, enter the name which the category should have when displayed to your customers in this language in SuperOffice Customer Centre.
-In this way, you can use an internal name which is standardised in one language, while you can create an external "alias" in another language.
+In this way, you can use an internal name standardised in one language, while you can create an external "alias" in another language.
 7. If you want, you can click **Sub-element of** and select the name of any parent category.
 This is relevant if you want to create a hierarchy of categories in the language in question.
 8. Click **OK**.
 The external category is created, and displayed under **External categories** in the **Customer language** screen.